weedge/MultiTalk/README.md

 We propose **MultiTalk** , a novel framework for audio-driven multi-person conversational video generation.
 Given a multi-stream audio input, a reference image and a prompt, MultiTalk generates a video containing interactions following the prompt, with consistent lip motions aligned with the audio.

-> - 💬 **​​Realistic Conversations**​​ - Supports single & multi-person generation
+> - 💬 **​​Realistic Conversations**​​ - Support single & multi-person generation
 > - 👥 ​​**​​Interactive Character Control**​​​​ - Direct virtual humans via prompts
-> - 🎤 ​​**​​Generalization Performances**​​​​ - Supports the generation of cartoon character and singing
+> - 🎤 ​​**​​Generalization Performances**​​​​ - Support the generation of cartoon character and singing
 > - 📺 **​​​​Resolution Flexibility​​**​​: 480p & 720p output at arbitrary aspect ratios
+> - ⏱️ **Long Video Generation**: Support video generation up to 15 seconds

 ## 🔥 Latest News